 Reproduction: Females may lay 75–100 eggs per season.
 Fertilization is internal and females will construct and guard nests with eggs.

-Habitat: Large, permanent, water bodies such as canals, bays, and large streams and lakes.
+Habitat: Large, permanent, water bodies such as canals, bays, large streams, and lakes.

 Species Range: This species is found across a large region of North America west of the Appalachian Mountains, through the Great Lakes region, and as far west as eastern North Dakota and Oklahoma.

 South Dakota Range: This species has been reported from the northeast corner of South Dakota in Day, Marshall, and Roberts counties.
 Observations of this species have been reported in the 1920s from Waubay Lake (Day Co.), and Big Stone Lake (Roberts Co.) and in 1972 from Buffalo Lakes (Marshall Co.).
-The most recently collected individual was from Hartford Beach State Park on Big Stone Lake in 1984.
+The most recently collected individual was from Hartford Beach State Park on Big Stone Lake in 1984 (see photo below).
 This individual now represents the only known vouchered specimen of this species from South Dakota.
+It is unclear if the records from Day and Marshall counties are of a Mudpuppy or were misidentified larval tiger salamanders.

 Account written by Drew R. Davis